odincov/discovering-pluto/README.md

 4. Translate text in all files in that directory
 5. Make a pull request

 ## Todo

 * Better project description
 * Add repository usage description
-* Add CHANGELOG.md
 * Add an instruction for contributing to the project to README.md
-* Add an instruction for private usage of the repository to README.md